-All employee records regarding drug and alcohol testing and any follow up testing are maintained with the utmost confidentiality.
-Access to these records is extremely restricted to only those individuals who have direct responsibility for the operation of the program or authorized Federal representatives conducting official business.
+All employee records regarding drug and alcohol testing and any follow up testing is are maintained with the utmost confidentiality.
+Access to these records is extremely restricted to only those individuals who have direct responsibility for the operation of the program.